Jesse-Box/react-webpack-app-test-1/README.md

 This react app was designed for testing out Sentry with the least amount of friction.

 ## Get Started
-### Step 1: Clone the directory
+### Step 1: Clone the repository
 Github provides [several different ways](https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository) to clone a remote repository to a local directory

 ### Step 2: Start it up
-First make sure your within your new site’s directory
+Make sure your within your new site’s directory
 ```bash
 cd react-webpack-app/
 npm start